jpduarteeecs/hardwaremakers/labs_sp17/wifi/wifi.md

 ## Client in Python

  There are so many programming languages that can be use to create a server.
 We are going to use Python this time, but feel free to use whatever you want.
 A simple reference to code server-client in python can be found [here](http://www.bogotobogo.com/python/python_network_programming_server_client.php).
-Using this reference, we modified it to create a client that communicate to the server in our Redbear Duo:
+Using this reference, we modified it to create a client that communicate to the server in our Redbear Duo (code [here](https://github.com/jpduarteeecs/hardwaremakers/blob/master/labs_sp17/wifi/example/client.py)):

  ```Python
  # import socket library